Christmas Raid: Recapture of the ammunition

 In addition, some IRA volunteers were caught storing the ammunition, and were arrested.

 Aftermath of raid

 The raid had turned into another disaster for the IRA to contend with.
 The volume of material stolen, and the massive hunt to recover it that followed, turned up all the stolen ammunition and weapons plus more, along with the IRA volunteers attempting to store it.
 The positive effect on morale that the raid had made evaporated.
-The day after the raid the Irish Minister for Justice, Gerald Boland, at an emergency session of the Dáil introduced the Emergency Powers bill to reinstate internment, Military Tribunal, and executions for IRA members.
-It was rushed through and given its third reading the next day creating the Emergency Powers Act.
+The Oireachtas was recalled on 3 January 1940 and in two days the government rushed through amendments to both the Emergency Powers Act (EPA; to extend its internment powers to Irish civilians) and the Offences Against the State Act (OSA; to re-establish non-emergency internment within the parameters of the Burke v.
+Lennon judgment).
+Many IRA members were re-interned for the rest of war; additionally, the OSA's Special Criminal Court and the EPA's military tribunal were used for non-jury trials of IRA members.